As far as we know today, the

 that peak successful mating activity occurs in those months as well.

-appetite, contractions, vaginal discharge, and lactation.
+decreased appetite, contractions, vaginal discharge, and lactation.
 Precautions

 for trainers to observe with captive dolphins nearing parturition (separation of the calf from the mother during birth) include